austinjhunt/snmpwalkdriver-icinga2/README.md

    4. For the `virtual_chassis_url` field, set the value to `$host.vars.virtual_chassis_url$` which will use the value pulled from the Netbox API Sync Rule.
    5. For the `snmp_check_type` field, use `virtual-chassis-netbox-compare`
    6. For the `snmp_version` field, use `3`
-   7. For the `snmp_oid` field, use the OID that is used to check virtual chassis members for your device(s).
+   7. For the `snmpv3_oid` field, use the OID that is used to check virtual chassis members for your device(s).
    8. Save the service apply rule.
 9. Open `Icinga Director > Deployments > Render Config > Deploy`